savytang/savytang.github.io/_pages/about.md

 **I am on the 2023-2024 academic job market.**

 My research concentrates on data-driven decision-making for important real-world applications such as organ allocation, child welfare, and personalization.
 I am dedicated to conducting operations and artificial intelligence (AI) research for positive social impact.
-Broadly, two main themes of my research are:
+Two main themes of my research are:

 * Strategies for allocating critical yet limited resources efficiently and fairly.
 Specifically, I have developed decision support models for organ allocation, and human-AI teaming in child welfare.
-* Adaptive learning algorithms for dynamic environments.
+* Adaptive learning algorithms for ßdynamic environments.
 I am keen on developing innovative models and algorithms for scenarios involving learning by doing or nonstationary demand patterns.
 Thus far, I have applied algorithms to applications in surgical learning and personalized marketing.

 More details can be found on my [CV](../files/Tang_CV_0902.pdf).